 Don’t make me choose – I can’t do it!
 We actually go through a lot (and I mean A LOT) of popcorn in our house.
 It’s often the snack of choice for my youngest son when he comes home from school, and my husband and I pop ourselves a bowl before sitting down in front of the TV for our nightly Netflix viewing.

-Not only is popcorn completely addictive, but it’s a great whole grain snacking option.
+Not only is popcorn impossible to stop eating, but it’s a great whole grain snacking option.
 Popped popcorn contain 3.6 grams of fiber per 3-cup serving, which is almost as much as one medium apple.
 That’s not to say that you should throw away all fruit and devote your fiber efforts solely to popcorn, but clearly it’s a snack you can feel good about – that is, depending on how you dress it up.

 While you can’t beat popcorn with a drizzle of butter and a shake of salt, I wanted to switch things up a bit with an olive oil and spice version.
 The combination of smoked paprika and rosemary is a favorite of mine, and I use it to season everything from grilled potatoes to roasted almonds.
 Next logical step…olive oil popcorn!